-- 1. After school detention is held from 3:10-4:00 p.m. on Mondays, Tuesdays, and Wednesdays.
+After school detention is held from 3:10-4:00 p.m. on Mondays, Tuesdays, and Wednesdays.
 These detentions address minor infractions of school rules.
 Parents are notified via email if a student receives detention.
 Any student committing an infraction that requires detention will serve the detention on the very next school day if the infraction is committed before noon on Monday or Tuesday.
 Detention for infractions committed after noon on Tuesday will be served on the following Monday (or Tuesday should too many students be assigned detention on Monday).
-Students who report late for detention will be assigned additional detention time. - 2.
-Saturday detention is held from 8:00 until 10:30 a.m. on specified Saturdays during the school year.
+Students who report late for detention will be assigned an additional detention.